 Additionally, it helps set the tone for the rest of the day.
 Mindfulness meditation is a great morning practice since it helps you train your attention and remind yourself to be more present throughout the rest of your day.
 With this awareness, you can carry it into the rest of your day, whether it’s for work, school, or before you go into the gym, where you might need a little more focus.

-Guided meditation for morning routines
+Guided meditations for morning routines

 A good guided meditation for morning routines is a short mindfulness practice right after you wake up.
 Many practitioners, right after using the bathroom upon waking, will go right into a short mindfulness practice.
 Even if you feel tired or groggy in the morning, that can be a point of focus and attention during your mindfulness session.